-This Financial Services Guide (FSG) is issued by DomaCom Australia Limited (DomaCom) ABN 33 153 951 770 Australian Financial Service License No. 444365 (AFSL) as the Investment Manager of the DomaCom Fund ARSN 167 020 626 (Fund).
-The responsible entity and the issuer of interests in the Fund is Perpetual Trust Services Limited ABN 48 000 142 049 AFSL No. 236648 (Perpetual).
+This Financial Services Guide (FSG) is issued by DomaCom Australia Limited (DomaCom) ABN 33 153 951 770 Australian Financial Service License No. 444365 (AFSL) as the Fund Manager of the DomaCom Fund ARSN 167 020 626 (Fund).

-The main purpose of this FSG is to provide information about the financial services provided by DomaCom, (‘us’ and ‘we’) and is designed to assist a potential retail client in deciding whether to use any of the services offered in this FSG and to identify:
+- The main purpose of this FSG is to provide information about the financial services provided by DomaCom, (‘us’ and ‘we’) and is designed to assist a potential retail client in deciding whether to use any of the services offered in this FSG and to identify:

 - who is offering the service and their contact details;